Fuel prices increased because Centre spent money on giving free Covid vaccines: Union minister

 “If you want to drink Himalayan water, then you have to pay Rs 100 for one bottle,” he said.
 “When crude oil price will rise in the international market then petrol, diesel prices will automatically hike.”

-The Opposition leaders criticised Teli for his comment.
+Opposition leaders have criticised Teli for his comment.
 Advocate Somnath Bharati, an MLA from Aam Aadmi Party who represents Delhi’s Malviya Nagar constituency, said that the “cost of free vaccines comes from fuel hikes”.

 Dr Shama Mohamed, the Congress national spokesperson, said that the cost of vaccinating citizens across India is Rs 67,193 crore.